-Investors who lost money when Enron Corp. declared bankruptcy in late 2001 have filed a petition asking the judge overseeing some of the bankruptcy proceedings to rule whether Merrill Lynch & Co. was a knowing participant in the former energy trader's attempt to hide huge losses.
+Investors who lost money when Enron Corp. declared bankruptcy in late 2001 filed a petition on Friday asking the judge overseeing some of the bankruptcy proceedings to rule whether Merrill Lynch & Co. was a knowing participant in the former energy trader’s attempt to hide huge losses.

-The motion was filed with Judge Melinda Harmon of the U.S. District Court for the Southern District of Texas on Aug.
-5. According to court documents, the plaintiffs noted that "the case against Merrill Lynch is exceptionally strong."
+The motion was filed with Judge Melinda Harmon of the U.S. District Court for the Southern District of Texas.
+According to court documents, the plaintiffs noted that “the case against Merrill Lynch is exceptionally strong.”

 William Lerach, whose law firm represents the lead plaintiff, the University of California, said of Merrill Lynch, “This might help focus their attention.
 We want the judge to rule that there is no genuine issue with the fact as to Merrill’s liability, and the amount of damages would be determined by the jury.”
 The University of California lost nearly $145 million following Enron’s collapse.